Dikili

 Dikili is a municipality and district of İzmir Province, Turkey.
-Its area is 534 km^{2}, and its population is 47,360 (2022).
+Its area is 534 km^{2}, and its population is 49,138 (2025).

 The district is quite picturesque both along its Aegean shoreline and in its inland parts, and is a popular summer resort.
-The central town of Dikili is situated at about 120 km north of İzmir, served by a good road.
+The central town of Dikili is about 120 km north of İzmir, served by a good road.
 The notable township of Çandarlı (ancient Pitane) is located close to Dikili.